paolov1928/coverLetterGenerator/README.md

 # coverLetterGenerator

-Generates a unique new cover letter.
+Generates a unique new cover letter using the openAI api.

 ## Files needed